espilab/FILMTN_for_web/README.md

  - place the files: FILMTN_aj.html, py_cmd.cgi, filmtn,css on your managing server.
  - about the py_cmd.cgi, set proper permittion, correct shebang line to call python.
  - from browser, access to http://<your_placed_url>/FILMTN_aj.html

+## ver 0.30 new feature
+ - if index_guide.html file exists, then show it on the head of the page.

 (screen example)

 ![screen image](image/example-screen.png)

  2023-12-1 ver 0.28
  2023-12-5 ver 0.29
+ 2023-12-7 ver 0.30